 (https://mmcglobal.sharepoint.com/sites/Home).
-Select Pay & Benefits, and click My Pay & Benefits, select Transamerica under Savings & Financial Planning or call HR SERVICES at +1 866 374 2662.
+Select Pay & Benefits, and click My Pay & Benefits, select Alight under Savings & Financial Planning or call HR Services at +1 866 374 2662.
 Your Rollover Contribution Form will be reviewed for approval by the Plan Administrator's designee, and you will be required to provide the supporting documentation specified on the form (see the "Required Documentation" section below).

-The Plan accepts incoming rollovers via check or wire transfer, as follows:
+The Plan accepts incoming rollovers via check, as follows:

-- Rollovers by Check: The distributing plan or Conduit IRA may issue a check payable to Transamerica Retirement Solutions f/b/o [your name], which is known as a direct trustee-to-trustee rollover.
+Rollovers by Check: The distributing plan or Conduit IRA may issue a check payable to MMA 401(k) Plan f/b/o [your name], which is known as a direct trustee-totrustee rollover.
 While it benefits you to deliver that check to the Plan as soon as possible so those assets are invested, there is no strict time limit.
-However, if the distributing plan or Conduit IRA issues a check payable to you, you must provide a check made payable to Transamerica Retirement Solutions f/b/o [your name], within 60 days from the date of the check issued by the distributing Plan or Conduit IRA. - Rollovers by Wire Transfer: The distributing plan or Conduit IRA custodian may wire transfer the funds to Transamerica by following the instructions on the Rollover Contribution Form.
+However, if the distributing plan or Conduit IRA issues a check payable to you, you must provide a check made payable to MMA 401(k) Plan f/b/o [your name], within 60 days from the date of the check issued by the distributing Plan or Conduit IRA.

-The Plan only accepts checks or wire transfers as rollover contributions.
+The Plan only accepts checks as rollover contributions.
 The Plan does not accept shares of stock or mutual funds.

-The form and check or wire transfer can be submitted on a daily basis.
+The form and check can be submitted on a daily basis.
 Approved rollovers are processed on a daily basis.
-A written confirmation generally will be mailed within two business days of processing.
+If you have a valid email address on file, you will receive a confirmation via email.